apollo

 Diet & Lifestyle Advise

-• Take citrus fruits, walnuts, berries, leafy greens, fatty-fish, beets and pomegranate in your diet.
+• Take citrus fruits, walnuts, berries, leafy greens, fatty fish, beets and pomegranates in your diet.

 • Quit smoking and try to keep away the stress.